-Financial institutions regularly use device identity for fraud prevention and to authenticate users at login.
+Financial institutions regularly use device identity for fraud prevention and to authenticate users at login or for high-risk activity.
 It is one of many controls that can be used to safeguard online interactions.
-But as with other security tools that rely on static measures, cybercriminals are finding ways to circumvent device ID.
-Taking over user accounts is one of the largest tactics, and in 2019 alone, account takeover fraud cost U.S. businesses nearly $7 billion in losses.
-Secondly, financial institutions are experiencing significant rates of fraud in the account opening process and have difficulty accurately separating genuine applicants from cybercriminals.
-Because new customers have never been seen before, their devices haven’t either, making device identity unhelpful for account opening protection.
+But as with other security tools that rely on static measures, cybercriminals are finding ways to circumvent it.
+Taking over customer accounts is one fraud method causing the most financial impact to financial institutions – and the biggest headache.
+In a recent study, 72% of global banks cited account takeover as a leading cause of concern.

 What Is Device Identity?

-- What You Have: A unique token or a device used to verify your identity
+- What You Have: A unique token or a device used to verify your identity by possession.

-- Who You Are: Biometrics such as fingerprint or face, voice or specific user behavior, based on how an individual interacts with a device, like tap pressure and swipe patterns, or how they enter information into a form
+- Who You Are: Biometrics such as fingerprint or face, voice or specific user behavior, based on how an individual interacts with a device, like tap pressure and swipe patterns, or how they enter information into a form.

-Device Fingerprinting Controls Leave Blind Spots
+Device ID Controls Leave Blind Spots

-On their own, the first two categories are no longer able to reliably verify digital identity.
-Data breaches and phishing scams have made information in the what you know category easily accessible to cybercriminals.
-What you have, which includes device ID, also presents major challenges.
-Digital Identity has to be clearly defined so it can be routinely used to verify a person is who they say they are, even customers a financial institution has never seen before.
-That’s not possible with device identity for several reasons.
+On their own, the first two categories are no longer able to sufficiently verify digital identity.
+Data breaches, phishing scams, and social media have made information in the “what you know” category easily accessible to cybercriminals.
+“What you have”, which includes device ID, also presents major challenges.
+Digital identity must be clearly defined so it can be routinely used to verify a person is who they say they are, even customers a financial institution has never seen before.
+Here is three ways device ID is falling short.

-Too easy for cybercriminals to circumvent
+#1: Too easy for cybercriminals to circumvent

-Cybercriminals are constantly evolving to find new ways to circumvent security and authentication solutions.
+Cybercriminals are constantly evolving to find new ways to circumvent security and authentication controls.
 On its own, device ID is one they’ve got beat.
 Using several methods, cybercriminals are easily able to take over a device or hide their use of one.

-Too hard to link a user to a device
+#2: Too hard to link a user to a device

 A secondary challenge is how frequently users change their devices.
-New models come out, cell phones break all the time — regular device changes fail the requirement for identity to be fixed and stable.
+New models come out, mobile phones get lost or break — regular device changes fail the requirement for identity to be fixed and stable.